Claire Yung

 I completed a Bachelor of Philosophy at the ANU in 2021, where my Honours project investigated topographic hotspots of upwelling in the Southern Ocean and their physical mechanisms.
 I then spent time at the University of Sydney researching eddy contributions to global ocean heat transport.
 I started my PhD in August 2022.

-For more on my story, I was honoured to be interviewed in this blog post highlighting women at the Lindau Nobel Laureate meetings.
+For more on my story, I was honoured to be interviewed in this blog post, which highlights women at the Lindau Nobel Laureate meetings.

 Affiliations